 What is sun protective and UPF clothing?

 Sun protective clothing protects the skin from damaging ultraviolet (UV) rays and against sunburn.
-It is manufactured by using a tighter weave or with a special thread that scatters UV rays and prevents them from hitting the skin.
+It is manufactured by using a tighter weave or with thread that scatters UV rays and prevents them from hitting the skin.

-Clothing is rated similarly to sunscreen, but by "UPF", which stands for "ultraviolet protection factor" instead of the more familiar "SPF" (sun protection factor).
+Clothing is rated similarly to sunscreen, but by "UPF", which stands for "ultraviolet protection factor" instead of the more familiar "SPF" rating (sun protection factor).
 UPF refers to how many UV rays can pass through clothing and get to skin.
 For example, a shirt with a UPF rating of 70 means the clothing blocks 70% of the sun's ultraviolet rays.

 "All clothing offers some level of protection against the sun, but sun protective clothing offers far more protection against UV rays," explains Dr. Agim.
 "A white, cotton shirt has a UPF rating of about seven, which means it only blocks out 7% of the sun's UV rays.
 Compare that to a shirt with a UPF of 70, or even 30, and it's easy to see how much better sun protective clothing can help protect the skin."